Spain’s regulatory sandbox is preparing to welcome its first cohort of fintech projects.

 Eighteen fintech initiatives have been chosen from 67 submissions to comprise the inaugural cohort of Spanish sandbox (‘Sandbox financiero’) participants, in a process overseen by the Secretariat General for the Treasury & International Financing (Secretaría General del Tesoro y Financiación Internacional).

-Digital identity, new forms of payment, facilitation of access to finance, and prevention of money laundering and fraud are among the focuses of projects accepted for testing, according to the prime minister’s office.
+Digital identity, new forms of payment, facilitation of access to finance, and prevention of money laundering and fraud are among the focuses of the 18 projects, according to the prime minister’s office.

 Supervising the sandbox